 • Contributor – They are permitted to create items.

-• Custom- The Owner has all the rights to decide the actions which these users can perform.
+• Custom- The owner has all the rights to decide the actions that these users can perform.

-• None – Users under this permission category cannot perform any activity or even open a folder.
+• None – Users under this permission category cannot perform any activity or open a folder.

-4. Ensure that the right account is highlighted that is added to the shared folder.
+4. Ensure that the right added account is highlighted to the shared folder.

 7. Type the email address with the permission and click OK to go to the previous window.